DKMS-LSL/typeloader/user_manual/view_sample.md

 Additionally, there are two buttons to interact with the sample's files:

-  * **Edit a file** opens a dialog in which a text file of this sample can be selected, edited, and saved.
+  * **View files** opens a dialog in which the text files of this sample can be selected and viewed. (see below for details)
-  * **Download a file** opens a dialog with which a file of this sample can be selected and downloaded to a location of choice.
+  * **Download files** opens a dialog with which a file of this sample can be selected and downloaded to a location of choice.

 (See below for more details.)